georgemirandajr/pandulceworld-hugo/exampleSite/content/contact/_index.md

 ---
-title: "Contact Us"
+title: Contact Us
-draft: false
-description : "this is meta description"
+description: this is meta description
-image: "images/contact.svg"
+image: images/contact.svg

 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labor.
+Please reach out to us if you have any questions.
+We typically respond the same day, but response times may vary since we're busy baking!